Last updated on August 18th, 2023 at 10:07 am

-Importation business is a striving sector in Nigeria, no wonder merchants make millions of naira from it every month.
-Here, we’re talking about wholesale importation of goods that requires the purchase of thousands of US dollars from the forex window.
+The importation business is a lucrative business in Nigeria, no wonder merchants make millions of naira from it every month.
+Here, we will talk about the requirements and importance of form M and form Q.

-Note: If you’re just kickstarting an importation business, you must learn how to cross the hurdle of sourcing forex after CBN’s decision to stop the sales of dollars to BDC operators in the country.
+UPDATE: If you’re just kickstarting an importation business, you must learn how to cross the hurdle of sourcing forex after CBN’s decision to stop the sales of dollars to BDC operators.
+Now the apex bank will be launching what it called Go-Live Price Verification System to cater for your needs if you want to import.

 To make application easier and faster, the apex bank announced application can be done on Nigeria Single Window portal Trade Monitoring System (TRMS), you can find the application process at: https://infomediang.com/trade-monitoring-system-for-forex/